-- Formal letter not adhering to the proper format will be rejected.
-Submission must be within the time frame given. - All formal letters must be submitted in hardcopy with the original signature, electronic signatures will not be accepted. - Formal letters will be kept for our record and reference in case of any unforeseen circumstances.
+- Formal letters not adhering to the proper format will be rejected.
+Submission must be within 48 hours. - All formal letters must be submitted in hardcopy / softcopy with the original signature / electronic signatures. - Formal letters will be kept for our record and reference in case of any unforeseen circumstances.